 Some sports foundations "are better than others, for sure," she said.
-"But these are fundraising charities.
-For the most part they are not actually running a charity."

 She said charities like the United Way — whose sole purpose is to provide grants to other charities — generally give back between 80 to 90 cents to the dollar.